-Next, determine what documentation needs to be localized and what images would be universally appropriate to include.
-Try to avoid picking graphics or images that would resonate primarily with an English speaking audience.
+Determine what images would be universally appropriate to include and try to avoid picking graphics or images that would resonate primarily with an English-speaking audience.
 You want this information to appeal to a wider, more diverse audience.
 This can mean making sure your content is culturally accurate in its representation.

-To successfully localize safety course information, it’s best to work directly with a language service provider as they can help you with localizing safety courses across many communication mediums.
-They have the expertise and a team of native speakers who can communicate this information succinctly and effectively so that all of your intended audiences get the training they need to be safe on the job and to keep others safe, too.
+To successfully localize safety course information, it’s best to work directly with a language service provider like LinguaLinx, as we can help you with localizing safety courses across many communication mediums.
+We have the expertise and a team of native speakers who can communicate this information succinctly and effectively so that all of your intended audiences get the training they need to be safe on the job and to keep others safe, too.